syncfusion-content/asp.netwebforms-docs/aspnet/PdfViewer/GettingStarted.md

 **Add Scripts and Styles**

 You can find the scripts for PDF viewer control and style sheets in any of the following locations:
-Local Disk: [Installation and deployment](https://help.syncfusion.com/js/overview) to know more about script and style sheets installed in local machine.
+Local Disk: [Installation and deployment](https://help.syncfusion.com/js/configuration-and-deployment) to know more about script and style sheets installed in local machine.
 CDN Link: [CDN scripts and styles links](https://help.syncfusion.com/js/cdn#) to know more about script and style sheets available online.
-NuGet Package: [Configuring Syncfusion.uGet Packages](https://help.syncfusion.com/js/overview) to know more about script and style sheets available in NuGet package.
+NuGet Package: [Configuring Syncfusion.NuGet Packages](https://help.syncfusion.com/js/nuget-packages) to know more about script and style sheets available in NuGet package.

 Add the script files and CSS files in the &#60;title&#62; tag of Default.aspx.